One of my academic editing services

 What it is

 Ask six editors and you’ll get six definitions of line editing.
-But typically, we can all agree that line editing happens at the sentence level and is about style, clarity, and readability.
+But typically, we can all agree that line editing happens at the sentence level and addresses style, clarity, and readability.

-When it comes to academic line editing, that means that I edit your text with an eye toward both personal transparency and scholarly authority.
+When it comes to academic line editing, that means I edit to reveal your actual authorial voice.
 Gone are the days of long-winded sentences, nominalizations, and excessive jargon.
-Enter the days of vibrant academic manuscripts that speak with clear and invested expertise, value a challenging but pleasurable reading experience, and resonate with audiences both inside and outside the ivory tower.
+Enter the days of vibrant academic manuscripts that speak with clear and invested expertise, that value a challenging but pleasurable reading experience, and that resonate with audiences both inside and outside the ivory tower.

-This service includes one read through where I build my understanding of your subject matter, goals, voice, and intentions, and then a following read through where I edit to focus and amplify all of those things.
+This service includes one read-through where I build my understanding of your subject matter, goals, voice, and intentions, and then a following in-text pass where I edit to focus and amplify all of those things.

 What it’s not